The renovated Norse ruins at Qassiarsuk in South Greenland, by Stacy William Head

 • How far in advance do you recommend to book?

 We recommend to contact us as soon as you have made up your mind about travelling to Greenland.
-Given that only two airlines are flying there and accommodation is scarce too, the earlier you book the more choices you have.
+Given that only very few airlines are flying there and accommodation is scarce too, the earlier you book the more choices you have.
 One year in advance is great, since this is when airlines usually publish their schedule.
 As closer as it gets to the travel date the more flexibility is required.
 Sure we will also manage short-term requests, but expect higher airfares and more limited accommodation options.

 • Should I book activities in advance or can I book them on the spot?